quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
-However, a negotiation can be implied by the use of SETTINGS -- a peer uses SETTINGS to advertise a set of supported values.
-The recipient can then choose which entries from this list are also acceptable and proceed with the value it has chosen.
-(This choice could be announced in a field of an extension frame, or in its own value in SETTINGS.)
+However, a negotiation can be implied by the use of SETTINGS -- each peer uses SETTINGS to advertise a set of supported values.
+The definition of the setting would describe how each peer combines the two sets to conclude which choice will be used.
+SETTINGS does not provide a mechanism to identify when the choice takes effect.

 Different values for the same parameter can be advertised by each peer.
 For example, a client might be willing to consume a very large response header,